 - Establishing a youth-friendly space and changing the conversation around youth leadership in the city

 We believe that community based outreach, free or low-cost food education resources, and the creation of safe and welcoming spaces are necessary to change the way that people eat, cook, and buy their food.
-Expanding to the Brainfood Innovation Center will allow us to reach even more youth and DC residents, while remaining firmly committed to our core values of community engagement and positive youth development.
+Expanding to the Brainfood Innovation Center is allowing us to reach even more youth and DC residents, while remaining firmly committed to our core values of community engagement and positive youth development.

 How You Can Support Brainfood Programs

-- Sign up to be a Special Events volunteer!
-Help out at one of our fundraisers or youth events, join us for a Garden Work Day, or join us as a Classroom Assistant in the fall.
+- Sign up to be a volunteer!
+Help out at one of our fundraisers or youth events, join us for a Garden Work Day, or join us as a Weekly Classroom Assistant.
 We're always happy to welcome more enthusiastic volunteers to the Brainfood team.

 - Make a donation!
 Help us keep Brainfood programming free for DC youth.